datacarpentry/spreadsheet-ecology-lesson/_episodes/03-dates-as-data.md

 Contributors: **Jennifer Bryan**, **Angel Corpuz**, **Alexander Duryee**, **Jeffrey Hollister**, **Daisie Huang**, **Owen Jones**, and **Ben Marwick**

-## Learning Objectives

-* Describe how dates are stored and formatted in spreadsheets.
-* Describe the advantages of alternative date formatting in spreadsheets.
-* Demonstrate best practices for entering dates in spreadsheets.

 Dates in spreadsheets are stored in one column.
 Whilst this seems the most natural way to record dates, it actually is not a good practice.
 A spreadsheet application will display the dates in